aaru-dps/Aaru.Documentation/quickstart.md

 ## How to Dump a Disk Image

 It’s very easy to dump any supported media quickly with Aaru!
 You just have to run `aaru media dump <drive> <output image>` for the most basic options.
-If you dump to something that’s not Aaru Image Format (images with the extensions `.aaruformat`, `.aaruf`, and `.aif`), you will also have to add the “-f” option at the end of the command.
+If you dump to something that’s not the Aaru Image Format (which uses the `.aif` extension), you will also have to add the `-f` option at the end of the command.

 ### Examples (Windows):

-`aaru media dump E: Image.aaruf`
+`aaru media dump E: Image.aif`

 `aaru media dump F: Image.iso -f`

 ### Examples (Linux):

-`aaru media dump /dev/sr0 Image.aaruf`
+`aaru media dump /dev/sr0 Image.aif`

 `aaru media dump /dev/sr1 Image.iso -f`